-The job of a SAS Programmer can be a challenging and rewarding position providing opportunities for technically minded people that would like to work within Drug Development.
+The job of a SAS Programmer can be a challenging and rewarding position providing opportunities for technically minded people.

 What does a SAS Programmer do?

 As a SAS programmer in the pharma sector, we provide statistical programming support for the statisticians and statistical programming expertise for the company.
 We write programs to create statistical tables, listings, and graphs.
 Independently QC peer programmers’ statistical tables, listings, and graphs.
-Write programs to create the analysis database.
-Meet milestones.
-Provide functional guidance.
-Develop operating procedures.…..plus other.
+Write programs to create the analysis database, meet milestones, provide functional guidance and develop operating procedures.

 What is a typical day for a SAS Programmer involve?

-As a SAS programmer, we would typically work on development of SAS code, that creates analysis datasets, tables, figures, listings, electronic submission packages, to be included in Clinical Summary Reports submissions to the Health authorities (e.g. FDA).
+As a SAS programmer, we would typically work on the development of SAS code, that creates analysis datasets, tables, figures, listings, electronic submission packages, to be included in Clinical Summary Reports submissions to the health authorities such as the FDA.

 How did you get into SAS Programming?